salesforce/einstein-platform/README.md

 ## Sample Implementation

-The [Groq Cookbook](./cookbook/llm-open-connector-groq/cookbook-groq.md) provides a step-by-step guide to implementing an LLM Open Connector with the [Groq](https://groq.com/) platform for fast AI inference.
-This guide also shows you how to deploy the connector as a Flask app on Heroku.
+See [Implement LLM Open Connector with Groq](./cookbook/llm-open-connector-groq/cookbook-groq.md) for a step-by-step guide to implementing an LLM Open Connector with the [Groq](https://groq.com/) platform for fast AI inference.
+This guide also covers how to deploy the connector as a Flask app on Heroku.

 ## Contribute